In short... With the guidance of their prescribing doctor.

 If you want to understand what is causing your baby's reflux and how to resolve it so that you can get them off their medications too, the Reflux Free Baby workshop is the starting place.
 If they have gotten worse with solids, you may also need the Reflux Free Baby Food course that addressed how and why foods make reflux worse for 54% of babies and how to change things so that they are free from their reflux.

 If you feel like you are not getting the support you need from your doctor, I can support you in conversations with them and help you plan a medication wean for you to discuss with your doctor to see if it's appropriate for your baby.
 Given the nature and uniqueness of how every child responds to medications, foods, reflux, weaning etc, I can only provide this support in a 1:1 situation.
-If you are interested in knowing if I start a group support for medication weaning, please email me to let me know and I'll contact you if this becomes something I do later in 2020.
+If you are interested in knowing if I start a group support for medication weaning, please email me to let me know and I'll contact you if this becomes something I create.